wxWidgets/wxWidgets/docs/readme.txt

 * https://github.com/wxWidgets/wxWidgets/releases/tag/v3.1.5/

+Please see https://docs.wxwidgets.org/3.1.5/overview_install.html for full installation instructions.

-Changes since 3.1.3
+Changes since 3.1.4
 -------------------

-In the nine months since the previous release, there have been almost 1700 commits from 74 unique contributors (37 with multiple contributions), so it is impossible to summarize all the changes in this document without making it too long, please see the fuller changelog at
+In the nine months since the previous release, there have been more than 1600 commits from 70 unique contributors (40 with multiple contributions), so it is impossible to summarize all the changes in this document without making it too long, please see the fuller changelog at

 https://raw.githubusercontent.com/wxWidgets/wxWidgets/v3.1.5/docs/changes.txt

-for more (but still not all) details, but some of the most important changes are:
+for more details, but here are some of the most important changes:

-- wxOSX port now supports the latest macOS 11 on ARM hardware.
-- wxMSW comes with a new Edge-based wxWebView implementation.
-- Better, although still not perfect, per-monitor DPI support in wxMSW.
-- wxGrid was has been significantly improved and is now much user friendlier.
+- New wxWebRequest and related classes provide a simple way to use HTTPS and HTTP/2 from wxWidgets applications using native libraries or libcurl.
+- Support EGL in wxGLCanvas and Wayland in wxMediaCtrl under Linux.
-- AUI appearance enhancements for non-default GTK themes and macOS dark mode.
+- Many appearance and other fixes for macOS 11.
-- wxWidgets may now be built with C++20 compiler.
-- Improvements to CMake build system.
-- Allow optionally forbidding dangerous implicit wxString conversions.

-And, of course, there were many, many bug fixes in all ports, notably including fixing several long-standing problems in wxOSX.
+- More improvements to wxGrid UI, API and performance.
+- wxImage improvements: add alpha support in Paste() and clipboard support.
+- API additions: wxPersistentComboBox, wxFileName::ResolveLink(),
+  wxFileHistory::SetMenuPathStyle(), wxString::utf8_string(), wxEVT_FULLSCREEN.
+- Improvements: wxConfig now supports 64-bit integers, wxLog uses millisecond resolution in timestamps, XRC files can be loaded from URLs.
+- Yet more bug fixes, fixes for API inconsistencies and optimizations, notably in wxDataViewCtrl, wxListCtrl, wxPropertyGrid.

-Notice that in spite of all the changes, this release remains almost completely compatible with 3.1.3 at the API level, so upgrading to it if you're already using wxWidgets 3 should be straightforward.
+Notice that in spite of all the changes, this release remains almost completely compatible with 3.1.4 at the API level, so upgrading to it if you're already using wxWidgets 3 should be straightforward.